 New vendor questionnaire frameworks are introduced on, what feels like, a daily basis.
 Each has their own use cases, benefits, and drawbacks.

-With that said, we've explored before, planning your vendor security questionnaire process and using a vendor risk assessment questionnaire template can streamline vendor onboarding, and save you time and money.
+With that said, we've explored before, planning your vendor security questionnaire process and using a vendor risk assessment questionnaire template can streamline vendor onboarding and risk assessment processes, saving you time and money.

 Additionally, vendor risk management is a vital part of reducing third-party risk and fourth-party risk, mitigating cyber risk and preventing data breaches involving third-party vendors and service providers.